 Each RV has a different carrying capacity, so even though you could put 2,500 lbs in your last rig, you can’t always put that much in your new rig.
 Make sure you know the cargo capacity of your rig and regularly weigh on CAT scales, so you know if you are traveling at a safe weight.

 You also need to consider how you distribute the weight.
-If the back or side of your big rig has more weight than the front or the other side, you’ll want to try to distribute the weight evenly.
+If the back or side of your big rig has more weight than the front or the other side, you’ll want to try to redistribute the weight evenly.
 This will improve ride performance and the safety of your drive.

 3. Travel Trailers: Use Weight Distribution Hitch and Sway Bars